bwLehrpool/xloop/README.md

 ### Configuration
-A build of the xloop Linux kernel modules and the xlosetup utiliy can be configured and customized by the following configuration variables (CMake cache entries):
+A build of the xloop Linux kernel modules and the xlosetup utility can be configured and customized by the following configuration variables (CMake cache entries):

 | Variable                  | Type   | Values                                  | Default value           | Description                                         |
 |:--------------------------|:-------|:----------------------------------------|:------------------------|-----------------------------------------------------|